6 Perennials with Beautiful Fall Foliage

 Zones: 3-8

-Don't let the plant's gory-sounding name scare you; it earned its moniker from the glowing red colors the foliage develops in autumn.
-It's pretty in spring and summer, too, when it offers pink, purple, or white flowers.
+Don't let the plant's gory-sounding name scare you; bloody cranesbill (Geranium sanguineum) earned its colorful moniker from the brilliant red hues the foliage develops in autumn (and the seeds resemble the long, narrow beak of a crane).
+This perennial geranium is pretty in spring and summer when it offers pink, purple, or white flowers.

 Growing Conditions: Full sun to part shade and moist, well-drained soil